wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 </div>

 Note that each task above can involve both I/O and computation.
-For instance, the "uncompress" task must read in a picture file from disk, and then execute a decompression algorithm.
-Then, whether it writes back to disk the decompressed image or keeps in in RAM so that the "pre-process" task can do its job is up to the application's implementation in software.
+For instance, an "uncompress" task must read in a picture file from disk, and then execute a decompression algorithm.
+Then, whether it writes back to disk the decompressed image or keeps in in RAM so that the "pre-process" task can do its job is up to the program's implementation in software.
+Given that the DAG above does not show any output file for these tasks, the idea is  to keep everything in RAM.
 Clearly keeping things in RAM can avoid costly I/O operation, but as we know RAM capacity is limited.
+So, based on what we learned in the previous tab, we could lose parallel efficiency due to RAM constraints.

 ### Simulating Simple Task Dependencies